-What is the growth rate of Asia-Pacific Fintech Market ?
+What is the current Asia-Pacific Fintech Market size?

-The Asia-Pacific Fintech Market is growing at a CAGR of >16% over the next 5 years.
+The Asia-Pacific Fintech Market is projected to register a CAGR of greater than 16% during the forecast period (2023-2028).

-Ant Group, Phonepe, WeLab, VoltBank, Judobank are the major companies operating in Asia-Pacific Fintech Market .
+Ant Group, Phonepe, WeLab, VoltBank and Judobank are the major companies operating in the Asia-Pacific Fintech Market.